roryprimrose/ModelBuilder/README.md

 - Added IBuildConfiguration parameter to ITypeCreator.CanCreate
 - ICreationRule, ITypeCreator, IValueGenerator, IPostBuildAction and IBuildLog now have overloads for ParameterInfo, PropertyInfo and Type rather than (Type, string)
 - IExecuteOrderRule and IIgnoreRule now have overloads for PropertyInfo rather than (Type, string)
+- RelativeValueGenerator no longer supports targeting a specific property as defined by the constructor.
+Getting a value from another property is now only available with an explicit call to `GetPropertyValue`.